hsorby/OpenCMISS-Setup/docs/support.rst

 Config Support
 --------------

-For more help with configuring the setup of an installation of opencmiss email users@opencmiss.org.
+For more help with configuring the setup of an installation of opencmiss libraries email users@opencmiss.org.